Kimchi

 Lookup selectors.
 A lookup selector is used to perform a number of queries in different lookup tables.
 Any gate can advertise its use of a lookup selector (so a lookup selector can be associated to several gates), and on which rows they want to use them (current and/or next).
 In cases where a gate need to use lookups in its current row only, and is the only one performing a specific combination of queries, then its gate selector can be used in place of a lookup selector.
 As with gates, lookup selectors (including gates used as lookup selectors) are mutually exclusives (only one can be used on a given row).

-We currently have two lookup selectors:
+For example, suppose we have two lookup selectors:

 row | ChaChaQuery | ChaChaFinalQuery |